squiresm/ProgrammingAssignment2/README.md

 That said, I have implemented some rudimentary checks to ensure that the passed matrix has the following characteristics:

 1. It is a numeric matrix and
 2. It has a square structure (non-square matrices not offering inversion)

+Additionally, I have provided some test data results.